Creating The Essential Social Media Toolbox for 2019

 The problem is that social media is a) a moving target and b) can require a great amount of time to manage.
 That said there are now several different tools that can make managing your social accounts easier, while improving the quality of your posts and even help you boost the reach of your content.
-Continuing our spotlight series ahead of Small Business Saturday 2017, let’s take a look at some of the top social media tools for small business owners in a number of categories.
+With that, let’s take a look at some of the top social media tools for small business owners in a number of categories.

 It’s safe to say that most entrepreneurs don’t have the time to occupy their social media accounts all day.
 As a result, there are now several services that allow you to schedule the content you want to post throughout the day so you don’t have to sit and babysit your social accounts.
 Here are a few different free and paid services to help you manage your social media marketing.